dektlong/dekt-devx-demo/README.md

   - tanzu apps cluster-supply-chain list
   - Note!
 The source-to-api supplychain is not active, the sensor is using the source-to-url as well

+- show supply chain and build service behind the scenes
-tanzu apps workload get mood-sensors -n dekt-apps
+  - tanzu apps workload get mood-sensors -n dekt-apps

-tanzu apps workload tail mood-sensors --since 100m --timestamp  -n dekt-apps
+  - tanzu apps workload tail mood-sensors --since 100m --timestamp  -n dekt-apps

+- access the live url of portal workload and show the call back to the sensors APIs

 https://github.com/dektlong/_DevXDemo/blob/main/workloads/devx-mood/backstage/catalog-info.yaml